Skip to main content

 5.2 years

-Average capital planning horizon— less than half the typical equipment lifecycle, ensuring constant "surprises"
+Average capital planning horizon—less than half the typical equipment lifecycle

 $312B

-$312 billion in deferred capital maintenance across North American institutions—the predictable becoming the unaffordable
+In deferred capital maintenance across North American institutions

 Why Traditional Capital Planning Fails

 Most organizations approach capital planning with point-in-time condition assessments performed every 3-5 years.
-The fundamental problems:
+The fundamental problems are well documented.

 “We needed a system that could project 10 years forward, automatically adjusting for asset aging and inflation.
 We needed to see capital cliffs before we drove off them.
 We needed to understand capital needs by site, by building, and by system type—so we could plan strategically instead of reacting desperately.”